We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Alternatively, individuals may choose to lift weights bare-handed.
 However, if a person does not protect their hands from friction, it may increase the risk of calluses and blisters forming.

-When purchasing weightlifting gloves online, a person should consider which type of glove best suits their needs and ensure the materials and padding are suitable for the exercises they perform.
+When purchasing weightlifting gloves online, it’s important that a person consider which type of glove best suits their needs and ensure the materials and padding are suitable for the exercises they perform.